fredowski/spreads/README.md

 ## Makefile

 We try to avoid interacting with Mill directly, as its auto-completion can give lots of results, when few would suffice, and seems quite slow.
 For this, we wrote a simple `Makefile`.
 The Makefile lets us interact with all the most needed features.

+*All commands have to be run commands from the `src` directory*

 For a Makefile target overview, see: